Skip to Content

 Realtor or Lender – Which Should You Choose First?

-Start with a Mortgage Lender to make budgeting easier.
+Start with a Mortgage Lender to Understand Your Budget to Buy

-When it comes to buying a home, it’s natural to think of selecting a Realtor first.
-According to research from the National Association of Realtors, 44% of homebuyers begin by looking at properties, while another 17% goes directly to a real estate agent.
-This may come as no surprise however, first-time homebuyers are truly best served by starting the process with their lender.
-Why?
-Because one of the most important concepts to understand is how much you can afford and how much you will ultimately spend beyond the cost of the house itself.
+When it comes to buying a home, it’s natural to think of selecting a Realtor first because we want to go see homes!
+This, however, can be putting the cart before the horse; how do you know what price of house you can qualify for if you haven’t yet spoken to a lender?
+One of the most important concepts to understand before you start looking at houses – even just online – is how much you can afford and how much you will ultimately spend beyond the cost of the house itself.

 Tools like our mortgage payment calculator are a great way to start creating a budget, but borrowers also need insights from a seasoned mortgage professional.
-He or she will run your credit report, review your savings, and assess other factors and ultimately determine how much you can borrow.
+The lender will run and review your credit report and scores, review your savings and validate information relating to your income along with other factors to ultimately determine how much you can borrow.
 At the same time, your loan officer will explain any special home loan programs for which you may be eligible.
-Many individuals can take advantage of programs that reduce or eliminate down payments, or lower the qualifications for securing a loan, such as a VA Home Loan, USDA Rural Home Loan, or FHA Home Loan.
+Many individuals can take advantage of programs that reduce or eliminate down payments, or lower the credit qualifications for securing a loan, such as a VA, USDA, or FHA Home Loan.
 You may also be eligible for down payment assistance, which can play an important role in budgeting.

-At this point, your loan officer can break down how large your down payment should be, address costs that are common to mortgage financing (such as interest and mortgage insurance), and project a monthly payment.
-This is also a perfect time to discuss closing costs.
-Typically shared by the buyer and seller, closing costs average 2% to 6% of the loan’s total value and are payable at the time of signing.
+At this point, your loan officer can break down how large your down payment needs to be, address costs that are common to mortgage financing (such as interest and private mortgage insurance), and project a monthly payment (which includes principal, interest, private mortgage insurance, taxes and homeowner’s insurance).
+This is also a perfect time to discuss closing cost and prepaid taxes, insurance and mortgage interest.
+Most closing costs are typically paid by the buyer (unless negotiated otherwise), closing costs average 2% to 5% of the loan amount and are payable at the time of signing.
 With all this information in mind, you can set a realistic budget and address any financial issues that may keep you from getting approved for a mortgage.

-Starting with a Mortgage Lender streamlines the process.
+Starting with a Mortgage Lender Improves Your Offers Acceptance

 First-time homebuyers are often surprised by how much paperwork is needed to get pre-approved for a mortgage.
 You can expect to provide the following for you and any co-applicant:

-Some applicants may need to include additional items as well.
+Some applicants may need to provide additional items as well.
 Gathering these documents can be time-consuming but doing so quickly is in your best interest.
-The sooner you provide a lender with your documentation, the sooner you can receive a pre-approval letter.
-Pre-approval makes buyers more attractive to sellers and real estate agents alike, as it shows you’re serious about buying a home, and have the financial backing to do so.
-Having all paperwork prepared at the start of the process can speed the finalization of your loan and prevent sellers from pulling out of a contract due to delays.
+The sooner you provide a lender your documentation, the sooner you can receive a pre-approval letter.
+Pre-approvals make buyers more attractive to sellers and real estate agents alike, as it shows you’re serious about buying a home, and have already taken steps to have your application reviewed.
+Having all paperwork prepared at the start of the process can speed the finalization of your loan and keeps you from digging through moving boxes to find documents!

 What else do I need to know about where to start when buying a home?